dixonliang/CarND-PID/README.md

 double kd = 3.0;
 pid.Init(kp, ki, kd);
 ```
 In a future implementation, the parameters could be better tuned using something like Twiddle as well as behavior could be adjusted to lower the throttle when the error approaches a certain threshold.
+Currently, it does come close to driving off the road on sharp turns, but manages to stay on the track throughout the entire simulation.